Mary visits schools

 |

-Meet the Author: An Explosion of Learning
+An Explosion or Learning

-Mary's historical novel Fire in the Hole! is based on true events, including an explosion that turned the course of Idaho history.
+My historical novel Fire in the Hole! is based on true events, including an explosion that turned the course of Idaho history.
 It's the story of 14-year-old Mick Shea, son of a union miner in Idaho’s Coeur d’Alene Mining District in the late 19th century labor wars.

-Mary's historical novel Fire in the Hole! is based on true events, including an explosion that turned the course of Idaho history.
+My historical novel Fire in the Hole! is based on true events, including an explosion that turned the course of Idaho history.
 It's the story of 14-year-old Mick Shea, son of a union miner in Idaho’s Coeur d’Alene Mining District in the late 19th century labor wars.

 - 30-minute large group presentation or suitable for K-4 classrooms